 (A couple of months later)

-The leaves were turning yellow and orange as fall slowly approached.
+As fall slowly approached, the leaves began to turn yellow and orange.
+Most flowers in the garden had started to wilt and were losing their vibrant colors.
 The weather was dull and gray, matching the mood inside the school counselor's office.

-"Your grades were excellent before," the social worker stated as she flipped through Natsuo's previous diplomas, her eyebrows furrowed.
+"Your grades were excellent before," the counselor stated as she flipped through Natsuo's previous diplomas, furrowing her eyebrows.

-"But your recent results have been poor for the past few months.
-Is there something wrong at home?" she asked as she looked up from the papers, directing her attention towards him.
+"But your results have been poor for the past few months.
+Is there something wrong at home?" she asked as she looked up from the papers, directing her attention towards the student concerned.

-Natsuo sighed deeply as he thought about what to say.
+Natsuo sighed as he thought about what to say.

 "Well, Masashi works most evenings, and Noriko does what she does, such as cleaning and cooking.
 She is pretty boring," he said nonchalantly.